MokhoffDV/EzProtocolSerializer/README.md

 # EzProtocolSerializer
-`EzProtocolSerializer` is a poweful C++ serialization tool which is capable of `reading/writing` values to/from binary buffer in compliance with established protocol with respect to `byte order of host` aswell as specified `byte order of a protocol`.
+`EzProtocolSerializer` is a powerful C++ serialization tool which is capable of `reading/writing` values to/from binary buffer in compliance with established protocol with respect to `byte order of host` as well as specified `byte order of a protocol`.
 Apart from reading and writing capabilities, `EzProtocolSerializer` provides a couple of powerful tools for `buffer visualization`, which can be very useful for debugging binary data.

 ## Visualization Output Sample (screenshots from [Example Application](#building-example-application))
 <img src="./images/first_protocol_sample.png" width=800/>